leannchen86/diffbot-kg-chatbot-copy/README.md

-# News monitoring application and RAG chatbot
+# News monitoring application - A GraphRAG project

 This project is designed to show an end-to-end pipeline for constructing knowledge graphs from news articles, analyzing them through various visualizations, and finally, allowing LLM to generate questions based on the information provided from the knowledge graph.